 Sustainable production: Best available techniques

 Industrial production processes account for a considerable share of the overall pollution in Europe.
 The EU has a set of common rules for controlling industrial installations described in the Industrial Emissions Directive 2010/75/EU (IED).
-The JRC manages The European Integrated Pollution Prevention and Control (IPPC) Bureau which produces reference documents on Best Available Techniques, used by competent authorities in EU member states when issuing operating permits.
+The JRC manages The European Integrated Pollution Prevention and Control (IPPC) Bureau which produces reference documents on Best Available Techniques, the so-called BREFs, which are used by competent authorities in EU member states when issuing operating permits.
+BREFs incorporate best practices with regard to the resource use, residues and by-product’ reuse and recycling as well as waste generation and management, therefore contributing to the EU initiatives on Circular Economy.

 More information Best Available Techniques